A Matter of Customs: Kong and Moon

 Jessica gets transferred to her Aunt in Law's [Liza Wang] division, because she demonstrated her ability to work with suspects.
-Wong Hei just so happens to be transferred to the same team as captain of the team, previously CID.
+Wong Hei just so happens to be transferred to the same team as the team leader, previously CID.
 He is a loner, cold to everyone.
 Jessica tries to help him be more open, She asks him to drive her to work everyday on her motorcycle.
 He eventually agrees when she buys herself her own helmet.
 On one her first real operation she chases a criminal down but gets stab with an injection needle of the criminal who has AIDS.
 Jessica is horrified at the thought of possibility that she too may have contracted it.
 In front of her family and others she tries to be strong, but when they all leave she breaks down and runs out.
 Wong Hei chases after her, and he comforts her telling that she is not responsible for her family that she cannot take care of his girlfriend.
 Over time, Jessica sees that they are completely different people and they cannot be together.
 She breaks from him; also finding out that her heart has always been with Wong Hei.